What is Genital Warts?

 One should see the doctor as soon as they experience any genital wart symptoms or learn about their partner's warts.
 Experiencing itching, burning sensations on the skin of the genital area or pain during sexual activity may also hint at the presence of infection even if you can’t see genital warts.

-Causes of Genital Warts
+What are the Causes of Genital Warts?

 The human papillomavirus (HPV) causes genital warts.
 They are frequently transmitted by

 Many HPV patients are ignorant of their condition.
 Genital warts can take months or even years to appear after exposure to HPV.
-Even if you haven't yet started to get warts, one can still spread the virus to other people.
+Even if you haven't yet started to get warts, you can still spread the virus to other people.
 Over 100 different HPV strains and 40 of them affect the genitalia.

 Cervical cancer can develop due to abnormal cell changes from high-risk HPV strains.
 For this reason, women should get routine cervical screens to detect any abnormalities in their cervix that, if left untreated, might develop into cancer.